 In the following chapter, we will look at some of our goals and aspired skills.
 We shape them into particularly motivating images and purposely combine them with more well-being, with more relaxation in body movement and posture, with our physical sensations (for example, the sense of touch and our spatial perception), our feelings and emotions, with more relaxation.

 For each of our mental abilities, we’ll establish a fitting image that best represents this ability, and with that, we can best empathize.
 With a memory technique, we store them in our memory in a fixed order.
 This way, we can never forget them under stress and distraction.
 In all everyday situations, we can practice ourselves directly in how we move healthier and in how we can find out stiff or rigid postures faster.

-If I desire to consciously change an exercise, because in the meantime new insights – for example in myself – have set, it is sufficient to adapt the corresponding exercise in content and to train again in the usual way, until it runs automatically.
+Suppose I desire to consciously change an exercise because, in the meantime, new insights – for example, in myself – have set.
+In that case, it is sufficient to adapt the corresponding exercise in content and to train again in the usual way until it runs automatically.

 We’d love to hear from you!